 Wind- The weather station elevation is 273 ft. above sea level and is open to directions except the Northwest.
 Thus, wind speeds from most directions are accurately recorded.
-Deciduous trees to the NW of the anemometer decreases NW winds even though they are located about 75 feet away from the anemometer.
-This even occurs during the winter even when the trees are bare of foliage cutting NW winds speed by about 15-20 percent.
+Deciduous trees to the NW of the anemometer decreases NW winds slightly even though they are located about 100 feet away from the anemometer.
+In winter even when the trees are bare of foliage probaly has little or no noticable affect on the winds speed.
+The anemometer is about 34 or 35 feet above the ground and no obstructions to the SE,E, NE and N. Winds from the south annd Southwest must pass across the roof but the anemomter is a little more than 4 feet above the roof.

 |Information on the Glen Allen Observer|